klako-cap/prod-cat/README.md

 + run ``npm install`` once
 + start the application router with ``npm start``
 + approuter will serve the UI at http://localhost:5000

+## To do / planned
++ check version 8 of application router